 Focus Groups wrap up Goals and Objectives After six months of work, the six focus groups have wrapped up their goals and objectives!
 Meeting notes are posted and each group's goals and objectives are or will shortly be posted in each respective group's web page.
 Additionally, focus group work will be on display at a public open house April 30th.

 What's going on right now?

-We are now in the phase of policy development.
-Six focus groups made up of community volunteers are meeting to develop the goals, objectives and action items for the plan.
+We are nearing the end of the phase of policy development.
+Six focus groups made up of community volunteers met monthly to develop the goals, objectives and action items for the plan.
 Those groups are economic health, environmental quality, housing, livability, safety and wellness, and community design.
-The groups will meet six times over the next six months and have held three meetings so far.
-At this point, the groups are considering the wealth of information gathered through the earlier listening sessions, the community profile and past community goals and objectives as they brainstorm a host of new possible goal and objective statements.
-In the New Year the groups will refine goals and objectives and develop draft action items to implement the plan.
+The groups are considered the wealth of information gathered through the earlier listening sessions, the community profile and past community goals and objectives as they brainstormed a host of new possible goal and objective statements.
+The public will now have a chance to review the goals and objectives and give comment.

 What are the next steps?

 In the Spring, staff anticipates holding another community meeting to provide a general update and gather feedback on the progress of the focus groups.
 Overall, this process is expected to continue through the end of 2015.
 The Planning Division hopes to have a draft plan ready before summer, hold public hearings and planing board review through the summer, and City Council consideration in the Fall.

 Watch and listen to the Listening Session Summary Video!